View Hetty Boston's Notice on derbyshiretimes.co.uk and share memories

 Hetty was predeceased by her husband Tom.
 She leaves behind her son Terry and daughter-in-law Elaine.
 She was a loving nan to her granddaughters Nicola and Ann and grandson James and great-grandchildren Hallie, Layla, Cody and Leon.
 Hetty also leaves her step-son Michael and extended family.

-Funeral Service to be held at Chesterfield Crematorium on Tuesday 22nd September 2020 at 12.10pm.
+Funeral Service was held at Chesterfield Crematorium on Tuesday 22nd September 2020 at 12.10pm.
 Donations to Dementia UK.

 Funeral Directors B Hattersley & Sons Funeral Directors,